Tahmeed-Asaad/Online-Job-Portal/README.md

 ## Features

-This school website has two users:
+This website has two users:

-1. Teacher:
+1. Jobseekers:

-  * Download his schedule/routine

-  * Search attendance by date(taken by him)
+  * Can update their pofile information

+  * Can upload CV/Resume

+  * Can upload profile picture and update it

+  * Can search for job advertisements using job title, company name, keywords, location (city, province, region)

+  * Can short list any job advertisement which they like

+  * Can see detailed information of employers who shortlisted them

+2. Employers:

+  * Can update their pofile information

+  * Can upload profile picture and update it

+  * Can post job advertisements

+  * Can see all the job advertisements posted by them

+  * Can search for seekers by their educational degree/qualification

-  * Search result by subject
+  * They can shortlist their preferred candidates from the search result by downloading their CV/Resume

-  * View all the attendances taken by him
+  * They can keep track of all the seekers they shortlisted

-2. Student:

-  * Download his class routine

-  * Search his attendance by date

-  * View all his attendance

-  * View his result
+  * They can see the detailed contact information of the seekers who shortlisted the jobs published by them

   ## Technologies